Moz vs Ahrefs — Which is Better?

 Moz gives you clickthrough percentage data, rather than a hard number

 And it’s worth pointing out the Ahrefs gives you more data about the pages that are currently ranking highly for your target keywords.
-While Moz just shows you a few key metrics for these — domain authority, page authority and number of backlinks to the page — Ahrefs gives you ten pieces of data, some of which are pictured below.
+While Moz just shows you a few key metrics for these pages — the key ones being domain authority, page authority and the number of backlinks pointing to them — Ahrefs gives you ten pieces of data.

 The Ahrefs 'SERP overview' feature